 While waiting for my coffee, I checked out the rooms.
 I was impressed by what I saw.
 However, I couldn’t access the wooden cabins on the far end of the property because they were occupied.

-As I sipped my coffee, I marveled at the gentle waves and listened to the sound of the natural phenomenon that has become my favorite song lately.
+As I sipped my coffee, I marveled at the lake and listened to the sound of the gentle waves.
 On the other side of the lake, I saw Don Bosco Spiritual Center.
 I have never been there but I am planning to pay a visit and find out what the establishment has to offer.